GerritCodeReview/homepage/pages/site/support.md

 The Gerrit team at Google runs its own Gerrit deployment under the `googlesource.com` domain.
 This deployment is in service of Google projects that have external visibility or external partners.
-As the deployment is based on the latest development release of Gerrit, this is where we focus our triage and support efforts.
-In particular:
+The deployment is based on the latest development commit of Gerrit.

+Gerrit at `googlesource.com` shares its business logic with the publicly available gerrit code, but has important differences in low-level backend details, such as account handling, search index, and the git storage.
+It also lacks SSH support.

-*  When filing a bug through the "report bug" link on googlesource.com, we add `host-googlesource` label to filed bugs.
-The frontend is shared between the googlesource and upstream product, hence the frontend team at Google has a daily triage round to look at all frontend/UI bugs
+When filing a bug through the "report bug" link on googlesource.com, we add `host-googlesource` label to filed bugs.

+*  The frontend team at Google has a daily triage round to look at all frontend/UI bugs.

-*  The backend team at Google has a daily triage for bugs with the `googlesource` label.
-The Gerrit backend is very different between googlesource and upstream flavors, so we do not have the expertise, nor bandwidth to analyze functional bugs that do not reproduce on `googlesource.com`.
+*  The backend team does a daily triage on bugs that have the `host-googlesource` label.
+As detailed above, we lack expertise to analyze bugs on other installation, so they are addressed on a best-effort basis.

 *  We look at all security bugs as a matter of policy.